JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 2. we shifted the responsibility of the actual transformation to an external function
 3. we used a function expression to make the code more clean and readable

-Even without flow or documentation, it is quiet easy to understand what the function does and the next steps became very evident.
+Even without flow or documentation, it is quite easy to understand what the function does and the next steps become very evident.

 <b>Time to create our transformation function and explain our reasoning behind.</b>